JetBrains/kotlin-web-site/pages/docs/reference/data-classes.md

 </div>

-Note that the `copy()` call performs shallow copy, meaning that it doesn't propagate recursively through attributes:
+Note that the `copy()` call performs a shallow copy, meaning that the copy's reference properties point to the _same objects_ as the original object's references.
+However, the copy has its own primitive properties not linked to the original.

 <div class="sample" markdown="1" theme="idea" data-highlight-only>